ShakerSmith/ShakerNodesSuite/README.md

 ### 📐 Generation Utilities
 * **Shaker Latent Generator**: Smart resolution manager with SD1.5/SDXL presets and auto-rounding logic.
+* **Shaker Video Latent**: A specialized node for initializing video generation workflows.
+This one is "video-aware" and handles the heavy lifting of dimension math for you.
+Takes an input image, resizes, crops, and outputs latent accordingly.
 * **Advanced Image Save**: High-speed saver for WebP and PNG with automatic date-sorting and metadata injection.
 * **Shaker Reconstructor**: Reads Shaker metadata from an image to reset your workspace to those exact settings.